Safe Boating Tips

 No matter how much experience you have, it’s always a good idea for everyone to review boating safety rules before departures.
-Read below to familiarize yourself with these 10 basic boating safety tips to help you stay safe:
+Below you will find 10 basic boating safety tips to help you stay safe:

-Proper boating safety means being prepared for any possibility on the water.
-From compliance with fire safety regulations to tips for fueling up, following a pre-departure checklist is the best way to make sure no boating safety rules or precautions have been forgotten.
+Proper boating safety includes being prepared for any possibility on the water.
+Following a pre-departure checklist is the best way to make sure no boating safety rules or precautions have been overlooked or forgotten.

 One of the most important parts of boating safety is to use your common sense.
-This means operating at a safe speed at all times, especially in crowded areas.
-Be alert at all times, and steer clear of large vessels and watercraft that can be restricted in their ability to stop or turn.
-Also be respectful of buoys and other navigational aids, all of which have been placed there for one reason only- to ensure your own boating safety.
+This means operating at a safe speed at all times (especially in crowded areas), staying alert at all times and steering clear of large vessels and watercraft that can be restricted in their ability to stop or turn.
+Also, be respectful of buoys and other navigational aids, all of which have been placed there to ensure your own safety.

-Make sure more than only one person on board is familiar with all aspects of your boat’s handling, operations, and other boating safety tips.
+Make sure more than one person on board is familiar with all aspects of your boat’s handling, operations, and general boating safety.
 If the primary navigator is injured or incapacitated in any way, it’s important to make sure someone else can follow the proper boating safety rules to get everyone else back to shore.

 Whether you choose to inform a family member or staff at your local marina, always be sure to let someone else know your float plan.
 This should include where you’re going and how long you’re going to be gone.

-Did you know that the majority of drowning victims are the result of boating accidents were found not to be wearing a Lifejacket?
-Make sure that your family and friends aren’t part of this statistic by assigning and fitting each member of your onboard team with a lifejacket-prior to departure.
+Did you know that the majority of drowning victims are the result of boaters not wearing their lifejackets?
+Make sure that your family and friends aren’t part of this statistic by assigning and fitting each member of your onboard team with a life jacket prior to departure.
+Wear it!

 Practice boating safety at all times by saving the alcohol for later.
-The probability of being involved in a boating accident doubles when alcohol is involved, and studies have also shown that the affect of alcohol is exacerbated by external effects such as sun and wind.
+The probability of being involved in a boating accident doubles when alcohol is involved and studies have shown that the effects of alcohol are exacerbated by sun and wind.

-If you’re going to be in and around the water, proper boating safety means knowing how to swim.
-Local organizations such as the American Red Cross and others offer training for all ages and abilities- check to see what classes are offered in your area.
+If you’re going to be in and around the water, proper boating safety includes knowing how to swim.
+Local organizations, such as the American Red Cross and others, offer training for all ages and abilities.
+Check to see what classes are offered in your area.